Noteworthy Scholarships for Students in North Carolina for 2021

 Amount: $600 to $1200

 ALAS created the Asheville Latin Americans Achieving Success WNC College Scholarship to support Undocumented/ DACAmented students attending any college or university in western North Carolina.
 Undergraduates and Graduates may apply.
 Applicants will not be eligible for in-state tuition or attending a private institution.
 In addition, applicants will not qualify for Pell Grants due to their immigrant status.

 Amount: $1,000 per year

-In honor of former member of the NCBON staff, Judy Knox, this scholarship is designed to assist registered nurses seeking their BSN on a full or part time basis (preference will be given to full time students).
+In honor of former member of the NCBON staff, Judy Knox, the Judy Knox Scholarship is designed to assist registered nurses seeking their BSN on a full or part time basis (preference will be given to full time students).
 The NCFN provide a number of scholarships.
 Check out seven other North Carolinian, nursing scholarships here.